Stabel is currently in early development, and will likely remain that way for some time.

 The current release plan can change at any point, but should give you an impression of what's coming in the future.

-- Alpha 1 (released 23-11-2020): The first release.
+- Alpha 1 (23-11-2020): The first release.
 Should give people a general impression of what Stabel will be like.
+At this point in time, the project was named Play, not Stabel.

 - v0.3.0: Array literals, string literals, type literals, improved ints.
 Wrapper-functions in stdlib for intrinsics.
 Stdlib modules for strings, arrays and math.